 Wilna’s studio was full of strange improvised devices she had clobbered together over the years, evidence of the experimental process by which she had arrived at her innovative techniques of enameling.
 Her tools ranged from a dental instrument she had appropriated from her dentist, to an old flat steel automobile spring she used to carry things to and from the kiln.
 On her worktable, and evoking memories of Powerful Katrinka, was a seventy-five pound chunk of railroad track she used as a press.
 Hung on the asbestos-covered walls of the studio were numerous works she called her “learning steps” the various stages of the experiments that led to her eventual success.
 “I’m glad my work has found appreciation” she told Perkins. “[But] I wish I could have discovered this sooner.
 I wish I had twenty years…it seems almost too late.”
 Wilna was already seventy-two at the time of this interview and had already been experiencing bouts of ill health for years.

 Woodstock winters are notoriously harsh and Wilna and Nan often fled to warmer climates when the snow started to fall.
 After deciding that the 3,000-mile drives to and from Carmel were more than they cared to continue, they began exploring Florida as a location for their winter home.
 Eventually they discovered Anna Maria Island, across Tampa Bay from St. Petersburg and purchased the house at 112 Willow Avenue as their second home.
-They built a studio there as well, and Wilna added a kiln for her enamel work.
 From 1960 on, they spent every winter there.
 They were only two hundred feet from the beach and swam every day.
 Wilna, who suffered from steadily worsening hip problems, told the locals she felt much better on Anna Maria than anywhere else.
 As long as there weren’t any storms, that is.
 Terrified of Florida’s thunderstorms and the tornadoes that sometimes accompanied them, she fled to a mainland motel for safety any time she felt threatened.

 A Wilna Hervey Filmography